fotomash/zanalytics-quant/docs/gpt_llm/LLM_Integration_Guide.md

 ## Discord Sends
 - LLMs should NOT call Discord directly.
 The backend handles posting; return human‑readable text.
-- Telegram alerts are supported only for backward compatibility.
+- Previous alert integrations are deprecated; Discord is the supported messaging platform.

 ## Security
 - Current endpoints are unauthenticated; if `X-Pulse-Key` appears, include it.